Frequently Asked Questions

 d.
 Familiarity with mathematical notation and reasoning

-Some incoming students have found undergraduate courses in biology, probability, and real analysis helpful (but they are not required for admission).
+Incoming students have found undergraduate courses in biology, probability, and real analysis helpful (but they are not required for admission).
+Previous exposure to statistical programming (e.g. R, STATA, SAS, SPSS) or coding (e.g., JAVA) or formal training in computer science is also helpful.

 Is a Master’s degree a prerequisite to applying for a PhD?

 No, an MS is not required.
-Incoming students with a Master’s degree in Statistics or Biostatistics can test out of the first year of classes by passing the first year qualifier.
+Incoming students with a Master’s degree in Statistics or Biostatistics can attempt to test out of the first year of classes by passing the first year comprehensive exam.
 However, the option to test out is approved on a case-by-case basis during the admission process.

 Can I apply for both the Master’s program and the PhD program?